Shikara (2020 film): 2018 (few months back to present)

-Back in refugee towers, a small event of happiness comes their way.
-One of their neighbor's daughters is getting married.
-Shanti is overjoyed hoping to see a Kashimiri Pandit wedding.
+Back in refugee towers, happiness comes their way when one of their neighbour's daughter is getting married.
+Shanti is excited to witness a Kashimiri Pandit wedding after three decades and wears her wedding sari for same.
 However, the wedding is nothing like what she imagined.
 There is a DJ, bright lights, loud music etc. The despair of losing not just her home but also her culture is evident on her face, and she soon collapses.
 It turns out that she is suffering from a neurological issue and needs surgery by one of the local refugee doctor who was once a student to Shiv in refugee quarters.

 September 2018 and later on

 It is before the surgery that the couple received a call from the POTUS and went to live in the presidential suite.
-It is then that Shiv reveals to Shanti that it was him who booked the hotel and the postman got confused by the term "presidential suite" assuming that the president had invited them over.
+There Shiv reveals to her that it was him who booked the hotel and the postman got confused by the term "presidential suite" assuming that the president had invited them over.
 It was their 30th wedding anniversary and he wanted to fulfill her long pending dream of seeing the Taj Mahal.
 Shanti asks him how he managed to pay for the suite which costs around 1.25 lakhs.
-Shiv tells her that he sold their house for her surgery and used some of the money to fulfill her dream.
+Shiv reveals that he sold "Shikara" for her surgery and used some of the money to fulfill her wish.
 Shanti is dejected but doesn't say anything.
 Later Shiv takes her on a boat ride to Taj Mahal (just like their wedding night where he had taken her to Shikara).
 Shanti passes away in his arms on the boat.

-Shiv takes Shanti's ashes to Kashmir like he had promised her and decides to stay in his parents' old house.
+Shiv takes Shanti's ashes to Kashmir like he had promised her and decides to stay in his ancestral home.
 He starts teaching young boys there hoping that they don't turn into terrorists like his best friend did.